-Some time ago I posted a photo of this salad to my instagram and considered it a crime not to write the detaild of this recipe, as it ideally suits the gloomy fall weather.
+Some time ago I posted a photo of this salad to my Instagram and considered it a crime not to write the details of this recipe, as it ideally suits the gloomy fall weather.

-I used a fresh kale, which I slightly roasted in the oven with my favorite tomatoes San Marzano.
-I flavored the yogurt with cumin, lemon juice and salt.
-The combination was just wonderful!
+I used fresh kale, which I slightly roasted in the oven with my favorite tomatoes San Marzano.
+I flavored the yogurt with cumin, lemon juice, and salt.
+The combination was just fantastic!

 While we were talking here about Italian wines, recipes, and tomatoes, the megabrand H&M, that mostly sells clothes just dropped a new collection of kitchen utensils, which is rumored to be madly affordable.